Graham-Rush-19/RStudio_template/README.md

 ## Purpose

 To produce a R package with Rmarkdown documents and scripts.
 The package is based ont the work by Matt Dray.
-There is a [blog post](https://www.rostrum.blog/2019/06/11/r-repo-template/) for a more in-depth explanation of the original [repo].
+There is a [blog post](https://www.rostrum.blog/2019/06/11/r-repo-template/) for a more in-depth explanation of the original [repo](https://github.com/matt-dray/r-analysis-template).

 ## How to use